sallesbruna/accessibility-react/README.md

 # 🔮 PulseModal

-A modern, accessible and animated modal component focused on real-world UX.
+A modern, accessible, and animated modal component focused on real-world UX.
-Built with React, TypeScript, Framer Motion and WCAG-compliant accessibility practices.
+Built with React, TypeScript, Framer Motion, and WCAG-compliant accessibility practices.

 ---